 Sambro Loop — Starting on Quinpool Road, head down towards The Rotary and stay left through the roundabout until Herring Cove Road.
 The first part of the ride will work your glutes with 200 metres of net elevation gain in the first 10 kilometres.
 Take a left at Old Sambro Road and keep straight until you hit the ocean.
 This part of the route will feature classic Nova Scotian topography, including windswept forests, rocky crags, and jagged lakes.

 When you hit the historic community of Sambro, take in the beauty before turning left and beginning the ride back towards Halifax.
 With the ocean in sight, you’ll have spectacular views of the Atlantic the entire way bay.
-Enjoy the net-downhill ride to Halifax.
-Once you’re at Quinpool, a short, steep climb is all that’s between you and a cold pint
+Enjoy the net-downhill journey to Halifax.
+Once you’re at Quinpool, a short, steep climb is all that’s between you and a cold pint.

 Keep following along this road, taking in the diverse and exposed landscape and how its comparison is striking compared to the open ocean.
 You’ll continue past small fishing villages and communities until you begin the turn inland and start the ride back to Halifax.
 When the vast barrens give way to the dense and craggy forest, you’ll almost be home.